 The following screenshot shows the full VBA code of a sample macro called “Open_Workbook_Dialog”.

 This Excel VBA Open Workbook Tutorial is accompanied by an Excel workbook containing the data and basic structure macros I use (including the Open_Workbook_Dialog macro).
-You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.
+You can get immediate free access to this example workbook by clicking the button below.

 Let's take a look at each of the statements that makes part of the Open_Workbook_Dialog macro to understand how it proceeds:

 Statement #1: Dim my_FileName As Variant

 This particular statement is a variable declaration statement.
 The purpose of declaring a variable in this macro is to store the file name chosen by the user.

 This variable declaration statement can be divided in the following 3 items: